jidongxiao/networksecurity/projects/dns_tunneling/README.md

 ## Dig Test

-You should also test your server program using the *dig* command like this:
+You should also test your server program using the *dig* command (run twice in a row) like this:

 ```console
 $ dig @localhost aGkA.google.com